bono-94/Project-1-Code-Institute-HTML-CSS/README.md

 ## Testing

 - I have conducted enough hours of testing across all screen sizes and different browsers to conclude that now site works well and all discussed features included.
+Internet Explorer, Google Chrome, Safari, Firefox on large PC monitor, average laptop, tablet and various mobile devices.

 - Only bug that has not been addressed is sun background image on the features site used as a subtitle.
 Due to only beginning to code, developer needs to cover next topics in order to create proper animation of sun and clouds.

 ### Validator Testing

 - HTML
-  - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fcode-institute-org.github.io%2Flove-running-2.0%2Findex.html)
+  - No errors were returned when passing through the official [W3C validator](https://validator.w3.org)

 - CSS
-  - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvalidator.w3.org%2Fnu%2F%3Fdoc%3Dhttps%253A%252F%252Fcode-institute-org.github.io%252Flove-running-2.0%252Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en#css)
+  - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator)

 - Accessibility
-  - This test confirms that colors and fonts chosen are easy to read and accessible.
-All scores are satisfactory besides perfomance since site uses complex visuals and large media which will be solved with the next update
+  - This test confirms that the colors and fonts chosen are easy to read and accessible.
+All scores are satisfactory besides performance since the site uses complex visuals and large media which will be solved with the next update.
+All common practices and SEO levels have passed with a full percentage

   ![Lighthouse Results](./assets/media/images/Readme/results_lighthouse.jpg)

 ### Bugs

-Since all code is running smoothly and has been verified from the first attempt, there was no bugs to solve.
+Since all code is running smoothly and has been verified from the first attempt, there were no bugs left to solve.

 ---